cocos/cocos-docs/en/editor/editor-customization/engine-customization.md

 After downloading or cloning the Cocos2d-x-lite engine repository, go to the engine path at the command line and execute the following command:

-> **Note**: If you copied the built-in cocos2d-x-lite directory from the editor, you can skip this step.
+> **Note**: if you copied the built-in cocos2d-x-lite directory from the editor, you can skip this step.

 ```bash
 # Go to the Cocos2d-x-lite engine path at the command line